Álvar Núñez Cabeza de Vaca: La relación de Álvar Núñez Cabeza de Vaca

 La relación de Álvar Núñez Cabeza de Vaca ("The story of Álvar Núñez Cabeza de Vaca") is the account of his experiences with the Narváez expedition and after being wrecked on Galveston Island in November 1528.
 Cabeza de Vaca and his last three men struggled to survive.
 They wandered along the Texas coast as prisoners of the Han and Capoque American Indians for two years, while Cabeza de Vaca observed the people, picking up their ways of life and customs.
-They traveled through the American Southwest and ultimately reached Mexico City, nearly eight years after being wrecked on the island.
+They travelled through the American Southwest and ultimately reached Mexico City, nearly eight years after being wrecked on the island.

 In 1537, Cabeza de Vaca returned to Spain, where he wrote his narratives of the Narváez expedition.
 These narratives were collected and published in 1542 in Spain.
 They are now known as The Relation of Álvar Núñez Cabeza de Vaca.
 The narrative of Cabeza de Vaca is the "first European book devoted completely to North America."
 His detailed account describes the lives of numerous tribes of American Indians of the time.
 Cabeza de Vaca showed compassion and respect for native peoples, which, together with the great detail he recorded, distinguishes his narrative from others of the period.

 Role of observer

 Cabeza de Vaca reported on the customs and ways of American Indian life, aware of his status as an early European explorer.
 He spent eight years with various peoples, including the Capoque, Han, Avavare, and Arbadao.
 He describes details of the culture of the Malhado people, the Capoque, and Han American Indians, such as their treatment of offspring, their wedding rites, and their main sources of food.
 Cabeza de Vaca and his three fellow survivors at times served as slaves to the American Indians to survive.
 Through his observations, Cabeza de Vaca provides insights into 16th-century American Indian life near the present-day Mexico-Texas border.

-For many peoples the accounts of Cabeza de Vaca and Hernando de Soto are the only written records of their existence.
+For many peoples, the accounts of Cabeza de Vaca and Hernando de Soto are the only written records of their existence.
 By the time of the next European contact, many had vanished, possibly from diseases carried by Cabeza de Vaca and his companions.